syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/nuget-packages.md

 ![NuGet Packages Install](images/mac-install-nuGet.png)

-5. Using **Update** context menu from Visual Studio for Mac application, NuGet packages can be updated.
+5.Using **Update** context menu from Visual Studio for Mac application, NuGet packages can be updated.
 Right-click on the Syncfusion ASP.NET Core Nuget Package in the ASP.NET Core application, and select **Update**.

 ![Nuget Packages Update](images/mac-package-update.png)